pombredanne/Homer/README.md

 Other Consistency Levels are (One, Two, Three, EachQuorum, LocalQuorum and Any), You can also use CQL to search the secondary index, with the idiom below.
 '''
-results = Profile.query("WHERE link=:link", link="http://facebook.com/iroiso")
+found = Profile.query(link="http://facebook.com/iroiso").fetchone()
-assert results.next() == another
+assert found == another

 '''
-The *results* object above is a generator that yields Profile instances when you iterate over it.
+The Profile.query() returns a generator that yields Profile instances when you iterate over it.
 ''''
 ```